The Early Days

 Along with his TOYOTA GAZOO Racing team-mates Kamui Kobayashi and José María López, Mike realised a childhood dream and won the 2019-20 FIA World Endurance Championship in emphatic style - claiming four wins from eight races and a 100% podium finish rate.
 Mike also competed in the IMSA WeatherTech SportsCar Championship DPi class with Whelen Engineering Racing.

-Mike & TOYOTA GAZOO Racing earned a historic and dramatic fourth consecutive Le Mans 24 Hours victory, overcoming adversity to become the first Hypercar winners at the Circuit de la Sarthe.
+Mike & TOYOTA GAZOO Racing earned a historic and dramatic fourth consecutive Le Mans 24 Hours victory, overcoming adversity to become the first Hypercar winners at the Circuit de la Sarthe in 2021.

 The whole team showed a never-give-up spirit to conquer a fuel system issue which threatened to derail the challenge of both cars when it struck in the second half of the race.
 Mike Conway, Kamui Kobayashi and José María López, in the #7 GR010 HYBRID, finally won Le Mans for the first time after several heart-breaking near misses.
 The World Champions started from pole position and led for the majority of the race, completing 371 laps.